 Do not use Estalis Continuous if you have an allergy to:

-any other medicine containing oestrogen or progestogen, including the birth control pill.
+any other medicine containing estrogen or progestogen, including the birth control

 Do not use Estalis Continuous if you have: